 “What’s your favorite album of all of them?”
 Rossi asked.
 “I like Rubber Soul,” said George.
 “I got three of mine on that, plus the sitar on Norwegian Wood of course.
 It felt like I could keep up then.”

 “You must come down to see my house,” he said as he began to climb back down the ladder after the race.
+“I’ll have someone call you to set it up.”
 And then he was gone.
 He got off at the production studio and went in and I could hear Jacki Stewart exclaim “George!
 Come in!
 I had no idea you were here, you could have watched it all from in here.
 How are you?”
 I helped the cameraman dismantle the camera.
-George was back in his world, I was back in mine, left with just a story, a small story about spending an afternoon in the distant company of the quiet Beatle.
+George was back in his world, I was back in mine, left with just a story, a small story about spending an afternoon in the company of the quiet Beatle.

-There was no reason for me to know it then, but in 1976 George was coming out of a two-year dark period.
-After the Beatles’ break-up and Patti chose Clapton he started drinking hard and doing prodigious amounts of coke.
+Later I learned that in 1976, George was coming out of a two-year dark period.
+After the Beatles’ break-up and Patti chose Clapton he started drinking hard.
 Musically, he poured everything into the Dark Horse album, which was panned.
 The accompanying tour had been a disaster, too much sitar, not enough Beatles music.
-He was depressed, hurting, locked for the first time ever in self-doubt, no longer exploring.
+He was depressed, hurting, locked in self-doubt, no longer exploring.
 It was a two-year hiatus in his famous spiritual progression, a time when meditation wasn’t enough.
-So he did what many do.
+So he did what anyone would do.
 He surrounded himself with people.
 And women.
 Lots of women.
-They loved him, he loved them.
-That’s how he hid.
-I was surprised when his fixer Terry called me of all people about coming out to Henley for the weekend, but looking back now, I understand.
-That was the one thing I figured out about him.
-Even later, after Dhani came along and he married Olivia and got his life back together again, I’m sure he still ran at full throttle at whatever he did, all in, all the time.
-No half measures.
-Intense.
-Committed.
 Back then George was still hiding in plain sight.
 If he was having people around for a party on a Saturday night, it was going to be a blow-out.

 A big crowd gathered at Harrisong’s Folly that Saturday night.
 It was chaos.
 Harry had warned us to find a room in the back of the house where we could stash our overnight bags so maybe we would have a place to crash, later.
 We found one with a couple of sleeping bags on a mattress, put our stuff there and went downstairs to dinner.
 I spotted Rossi as we entered the kitchen, and he greeted me like a long-lost friend.
 That felt good, because there must have been 30 or 40 people milling around and while some of them had familiar faces, the only people I knew were Rossi and George.
 The dinner itself put in mind of the sanatorium scenes in all those 60s movies about drunks, like Days of Wine and Roses, or Alfie or even Valley of the Dolls, where the main characters all imbibe too much, develop delirium tremens and eventually need restraint and professional help.